pybandit/pybandit/doc/development/maintaining.rst

    core team members is fine if the change is something you're very confident about.
-2. You should not merge pull requests that have an active discussion, or pull requests that has any ``-1`` votes from a core maintainer. pybandit operates by consensus.
+2. You should not merge pull requests that have an active discussion, or pull requests that has any ``-1`` votes from a core maintainer.
+PyBandit operates by consensus.
 3. For larger changes, it's good to have a +1 from at least two core team members.